skienzmatishun/rippreport/content/p/the-black-eyes-of-alabama/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Corrupt police departments and predatory county boards trap poor Alabamians in vicious debt cycles to line their own pockets.
+Small towns like Brookside split minor citations into multiple fake charges just to inflate enforcement revenue and buy military gear.
+Catch this episode to see how Backstory Podcast uncovers the money-grabbing machine preying on local residents.
 ---
 From Tallassee to Brookside we cover it all.
 And "get-fitt'd" is the word of the week.... for that ankle monitor Baldwin County.
 Give it a watch and see if your favorite "black eye" politician or project gets a mention.
 And SARS-COV-2 is almost unavoidable at this point.
 {{< youtubecomments >}}